 But if they’re selling them as something else, that’s a dishonest business practice.
 And if they’re dishonest about quarterly home inspections, what else are they dishonest about?

-Do you want them looking after your property?
+Do you want them to look after your property?

 But let’s keep pressing.

-What if your property company swears on all that’s good and holy they carry out full, interior inspections every 90 days?
-No drive by inspections, no repair person shenanigans, nothing like that.
+What if your property company swears on all that’s good and holy that they carry out full, interior inspections every 90 days?
+No drive-by inspections, no repair person shenanigans, nothing like that.
 A full inspection.

-Well… we still call BS.
+Well, we still call it BS.
 As a property management company ourselves, we can’t see how it’s possible.

 Time for a little math.

 As we said earlier, we recommend annual inspections.
 So that works out to 400 inspections per year.
 There are 365 days in a year, but in reality around 250 workdays (home inspection on Christmas Day, anyone?
 Don’t think so).
 We’re averaging over one inspection per day right there.